 Over the years, a lot of curious, well-meaning (or plainly envious) people have asked me if I cultivate all these brewery clients for the free beer.
 My answer is always no. I tell them I do this work for the creative freedom, the prestige, the good feeling of having helped a brand find its perfect self, and — let’s not kid ourselves — the money.
 (Living in Bangalore isn’t cheap.)
 The beer is just a welcome perk.
 So if you have a decent budget and need your identity / product / space branded or spruced up (free beer entirely optional), write to me.
 If you don’t have much of a budget, but you’re doing non-profit work for a worthy cause, write to me anyway.
 I’ll try and assist you in whatever way I can, to the best of my ability.

 For the rest of my time, I play music.
-I’ve had a love affair with the blues since my adolescence, and I sacrifice an unhealthy amount of sleep to sit up listening to, reading about, singing or playing the blues.
+I’ve had a love affair with the blues since my adolescence, and I sacrifice an unhealthy amount of sleep listening to, reading about, singing or playing the blues.
 I’ve played harmonica for a few years now, and I’ve been learning to play some guitar of late, and when the world isn’t beset by riots and goddamn pandemics, I sometimes get to play that beautiful old-timey music on stage with a bunch of other musicians.
 And that’s when I’m at my happiest.

 Want to know more about my work?
 After wading through all that text?
 For real?
 Fine, boss, knock yourself out:

 You can have a look at some of my design and art here.